5 Emerging AgTech Industry Trends (2024)

 Root AI recently introduced Virgo: a robot that more closely resembles a human than nearly anything that’s come before it in the world of agriculture.

 Virgo can pick delicate tomatoes without crushing them, something that used to be a task for humans.

 Its operation involves several steps, all powered by various pieces of advanced technology.

-The camera scans the tomatoes, computer vision senses if they’re ripe or not, sensors make sure it can distinguish leaves from fruit, a robotic arm grabs the tomato and flips it into the storage area of the robotic unit.
+The camera scans the tomatoes, computer vision senses if they’re ripe or not, sensors make sure they can distinguish leaves from fruit, and a robotic arm grabs the tomato and flips it into the storage area of the robotic unit.

 Unlike most other AI robots, which are designed with specificity in mind, Virgo is being developed with the goal of being used to pick multiple types of fruit.

 Root AI was recently acquired by vertical farming company AppHarvest for $60 million.